Abdulkarim9/Screenshot-Stealer/README.md

 ## About
 This program grabs screenshots from victim coumputer and sends them to you by email.

-## This code DOES NOT promote or encourage any illegal activities!
-The content in this document is provided for educational purposes and to create awareness!
+## Disclaimer
+I wrote this script for educational not for destructive purposes and illegal actions, so I won't be responsible for that
 ## Installation

 ```bash